AWNING OR MARQUEE: WHICH ONE IS BETTER?

-An awning is a tent that is fixed to the caravan, to enlarge “living room”.
+An awning is a tent that is fixed to the caravan, to create a “living room”.
 It is distinguished between:

-- Self-supporting and not self-supporting awnings: Self-supporting awnings can stand alone, without being attached to the caravan.
+- Self-supporting and not self-supporting awnings: Self-supporting awnings can stand alone, without being attached to the vehicle.
 Non free-standing awnings require a continuous connection to the vehicle for their stability.

-- Fixed and mobile awnings: Awnings can either be flexible and can therefore be taken along on journeys; or fixed and can therefore be more suitable for permanent camping.
+- Fixed and mobile awnings: Awnings can either be flexible and can therefore be taken along on journeys; or fixed and can thus be more suitable for permanent camping.

 - Seasonal awnings or all-year-awnings: Awnings suitable for use at a particular time of year or awnings that can be used all the time.

 - Awnings for different types of vehicles: Bus awnings, awnings for caravans, awnings for motor-homes or awnings for liners.